Last Updated on

-Space – a term that is shrouded in mystery and one that contains many marvels of the universe.
-There are way more than billions of galaxies in space and just imagining the far corners of the universe is an incomprehensible feat for the human brain!
+Space is a term that is wrapped in mystery, magic, and adventure.
+There are billions of galaxies in space, and those galaxies contain billions of stars and planets!
+Just imagining all the possibilities hidden away in the far corners of the universe is a difficult feat for the human brain!

-In this article, we’ve gathered a list of 20 interesting facts about space for kids which, hopefully, will serve as a starter guide to the wonders of space.
-Read on and enjoy.
+In this article, we’ve gathered a list of 21 interesting facts about space for kids, which, can serve as a starter guide to the wonders of space.
+Read on and enjoy!

 Fun Facts and Information About Space for Children